jijovaliyaveettil/Chat-Service/README.md

 	7. If inactive for X minutes → WebSocket disconnects.
 	8. User can retrieve chat history from MongoDB anytime.

+WHAT IS A MIDDLEWARE ?

+Tasks to do:
+- User CRUD operations
+- Friendship system
+- Authentication

 Real-Time Collaboration
 Tech Stack: Go, WebSockets, MongoDB